suzukieng/workshoptage2018/README.md

 - $ cd composer/
 - $ ./composer.sh -m build

-### Deploy the network and create the cards (Business network name is 'collectable-penguin-network') (for first time setup)
+### Deploy the network and create the cards (Business network name is 'penguin') (for first time setup)
 - $ cd composer/
-- $ ./composer.sh -m deploy     # business network name is 'collectable-penguin-network' & it will take a while ;)
+- $ ./composer.sh -m deploy     # business network name is 'penguin' & it will take a while ;)

 ### If you want to update your business network (not for first time setup)
 - $ cd composer/
-- $ ./composer.sh -m upgrade    # business network name is 'collectable-penguin-network'
+- $ ./composer.sh -m upgrade    # business network name is 'penguin'

 ### Start or stop composer-cli container (not for first time setup)
 - $ cd composer/